MrMarcoux/EconomyWorldMap/README.md

 # Note
-Make sure the project ProxiWitsApi is running locally before running this web application.
+Make sure the project ProxyWitsApi is running locally before running this web application.
+This project can be found at https://github.com/MrMarcoux/ProxyWitsApi.

 # EconomyWorldMap